 High-Speed Launch 102 is a sea rescue vessel attached to the Royal Navy.
 First built for the Royal Navy by the British Powerboat Company, she launched in 1936.
 102 did not play an active role in the D-Day campaign although many sister HSL crews did.

 The crew of HSL 102 carried out daring rescue missions during the Battle of Britain.
 She was responsible for retrieving many aircrews from downed planes.
 Of the UK 100 class, she is the only survivor.
 This was one of the first fast offshore rescue boats in service with the RAF.

 MGB 81 is a motor gunboat built by the British Powerboat Company for the Royal Navy.
 Launched on 26th June 1942, she was one of the lead boats to land at Sword Beach.
 British and Canadian troops took part in the Normandy invasion as MGB 81’s crew.
 Now restored and based at HMS Hornet in Portsmouth, MGB 81 remains operational in Royal Navy Coastal Forces.
-She is the only currently active vessel that saw service in World War II.
+She is the only currently active vessel that saw service in World War Two.

 MTB 102 "RASC Vimy"